Grief + Relationship Therapy

 About Elaine Alexander

-I am a Registered Psychotherapist (Qualifying) in Ontario, completing my Master of Arts in Counselling Psychology and registered with the College of Registered Psychotherapists of Ontario.
-I provide virtual therapy for adults across Ontario.
+I am a Registered Psychotherapist (Qualifying) in Ontario under the close supervision of Aline Maia, completing my Master of Arts in Counselling Psychology and registered with the College of Registered Psychotherapists of Ontario.
+I provide virtual therapy for adults across Ontario and in-person therapy in Ottawa.

 Before becoming a therapist, I spent over twenty years in entrepreneurship and leadership.
 I rebuilt after burnout.
 I carried financial pressure.
 I navigated family suicide and the quiet systemic impact that kind of loss leaves behind.
 My path into psychotherapy is rooted in lived experience, not theory alone.